turingschool/backend-curriculum-site/module1/lessons/peer_to_peer_project_review.md

   * What were the cons of that strategy?

 * What classes have you used to solve this problem?
 Why?
-  * How did you decide what functionality lived in which class?
+  * How did you decide what functionality lives in which class?

 ### Testing Strategies